 - Shingo Audit

 A value stream (VSM) is the series of steps that occur to provide a product, service and/or experience the customer desires.
 The map includes: the amount of potential opportunity the manufacturing operation must produce more product, the amount of variation the final product had relative to customer specifications, the amount of customer specification consumed by measurement system error, how well data is used to manage the production processes, and where processes could be modified to reduce inefficiencies.
 Samples of product quality are reviewed with standard statistical protocols to understand how well the product complies with the customer specifications.
 This statistical analysis includes checking for data stability and normality of the data, and then calculating capability indices.
 Measurement systems evaluations are requested to understand the degree of precision and accuracy the systems used to run the processes and to measure the final product quality.

-Email analysis is an effective measure of waste in the transactional side of the business.
-In many transactional cultures email is used for documenting what occurred for defending actions taken or not taken by personnel in the process.
+Email analysis is an effective measure of waste on the transactional side of the business.
+In many transactional cultures, email is used for documenting what occurred for defending actions taken or not taken by personnel in the process.
 Often email is redundant and unnecessary because the information is available in the computer system.
-The purpose of this assessment is to establish a baseline of the volume, categories, and if the email is used for value added purposes.
+The purpose of this assessment is to establish a baseline of the volume, categories, and if the email is used for value-added purposes.
 This assessment increases awareness of the waste that is introduced into the transactional processes via email and identifies the behavior and process changes that need to occur.
 The employee defines categories for the emails that they typically receive and send.
 Each category is then assigned as Value Added (VA) or Non-Value Added (NVA).
 They also identify keywords associated with those categories.
-This information is entered in the software and they mail box content is analyzed.
+This information is entered in the software and the mailbox content is analyzed.
 The employee analyzes the results for opportunities to reduce NVA email.

 - VSM Identification

 - Shingo audit score for each of (4) dimensions

 - Email analysis, per user, broken down by category, % VA, % NVA, and by hours